-One recent study said that women who eat low-fat dairy foods may have a higher risk of infertility than those who treat themselves to full-fat ice cream or cheese.
-Another found that getting just 2% of total calories from trans fats instead of healthier mono-unsaturated fats was associated with a doubled risk of infertility.
+One recent study said that women* who eat low-fat dairy foods may have a higher risk of infertility than those who treat themselves to full-fat ice cream or cheese.
+Another found that getting just 2% of total calories from trans fats instead of healthier monounsaturated fats was associated with a doubled risk of infertility.

 Here in New York City trans fats have been in the news since city health officials have tried to outlaw them in restaurants.
 The first thing to understand is that there are two types of trans fat.
 One is found naturally in very small amounts in animal products and one is made artificially.
 It is the latter one that we should be avoiding.
 Food manufacturers make these trans fats by adding hydrogen to oil so that it remains solid at room temperature.
-They don’t do this so that foods taste better.
-They do it so that food will last longer on the shelves.
+They don’t do this so that foods taste better and last longer on the shelves.
 Because these trans fats raise your LDL, which is your bad cholesterol, and lower your HDL, which is your good cholesterol, there isn’t much reason to eat them.
-Add to that the Harvard study that found that women with ovulation-related fertility problems tended to eat more trans fats than fertile women and you can see why at the YinOva Center we tell our patients to cut them out altogether.
+Add to that the Harvard study that found that women* with ovulation-related fertility problems tended to eat more trans fats than fertile women* and you can see why at the Yinova Center we tell our patients to cut them out altogether.

 So far, so good.
 The fact that trans fats are a no-no is an open and shut case.
 Not so with saturated fats.
-Saturated fats are found in animal products such as fatty cuts of meat, whole milk, cream, butter and lard.
-They are known to raise LDL, bad cholesterol, and many of us have made the switch to low fat dairy products and lean cuts of meat for the sake of our hearts and our figures.
-The American Heart Association recommends that just 7% of your daily calories comes from saturated fat.
+Saturated fats are found in animal products such as fatty cuts of meat, whole milk, cream, butter, and lard.
+They are known to raise LDL, bad cholesterol, and many of us have made the switch to low-fat dairy products and lean cuts of meat for the sake of our hearts.
+The American Heart Association recommends that just 7% of your daily calories come from saturated fat.

-All this seemed like good advice until a recent study published in the journal, Human Reproduction, found that eating low fat dairy food every day can reduce a woman’s fertility by affecting ovulation.
-The study showed that women who ate more than two portions a day of low fat dairy foods were 85 per cent more likely to be infertile due to ovulatory disorders than those who only ate it less than once a week.
+All this seemed like good advice until a recent study published in the journal, Human Reproduction, found that eating low-fat dairy food every day can reduce a woman’s* fertility by affecting ovulation.
+The study showed that women* who ate more than two portions a day of low-fat dairy foods were 85% more likely to be infertile due to ovulatory disorders than those who only ate it less than once a week.

 So what to do?
-At the YinOva Center we thought about this long and hard before we decided what advice to give our patients.
-On the one hand we want them to have the fertility benefits of full fat dairy products but on the other hand obesity also lowers fertility.
-We settled for telling them to have one full fat dairy product a day – such as a full fat yogurt or a small glass of whole milk.
-In a nutshell our advice is go easy on the saturated fats but don’t cut them out altogether.
+At the Yinova Center, we thought about this long and hard before we decided what advice to give our patients.
+On the one hand we want them to have the fertility benefits of full-fat dairy products but on the other hand, obesity also lowers fertility.
+We settled for telling them to have one full-fat dairy product a day – such as a full-fat yogurt or a small glass of whole milk.
+In a nutshell, our advice is to go easy on the saturated fats but don’t cut them out altogether.

 These are “good fats”.
 They help reduce blood cholesterol and some of them such as omega 3 fatty acids have a host of benefits such as reducing inflammation and lowering blood pressure.
-They have also been shown to improve mood and at the YinOva Center we prescribe omega 3 supplements to people who are depressed or anxious.
+They have also been shown to improve mood and at the Yinova Center, we prescribe omega 3 supplements to people who are depressed or anxious.

 This category of fats is where the essential fatty acids that you read so much about fit in.
 They are called essential because we can’t make them ourselves and have to consume them.
 EFAs are long-chain polyunsaturated fatty acids derived from linolenic, linoleic, and oleic acids.
 There are two types of EFAs: Omega-3 and Omega-6.
-Omega-9 is necessary but it isn’t classified as an essential fatty acid because our body’s can manufacture it if we have enough of the other two essential fatty acids.
+Omega-9 is necessary but it isn’t classified as an essential fatty acid because our bodies can manufacture it if we have enough of the other two essential fatty acids.

-Omega 3 fatty acids are found in fatty fish such as salmon, herring, sardines and mackerel and also in walnuts and flax seeds.
+Omega 3 fatty acids are found in fatty fish such as salmon, herring, sardines, and mackerel and also in walnuts and flax seeds.
 Eggs also contain omega 3 especially the ones that you can now buy that are from chickens that have been fed greens rather than corn.
 Grass-fed, as opposed to, grain-fed beef also contains omega 3 fatty acids as do dairy products from grass-fed cows.

-Heating essential fatty acids destroys their nutritional benefits so try to use raw nuts rather than roasted and don’t cook with flax seed oil but use it as a salad dressing or sprinkle ground flax seeds on your morning cereal.
+Heating essential fatty acids destroys their nutritional benefits so try to use raw nuts rather than roasted and don’t cook with flaxseed oil but use it as a salad dressing or sprinkle ground flax seeds on your morning cereal.
 Whole flax seeds are hard to digest and tend to pass through your digestive system whole, which means that you don’t get much benefit from them.

-At the YinOva Center we suggest that women trying to conceive take an essential fatty acid supplement and we have one available in the office for you.
+At the Yinova Center, we suggest that women trying to conceive take an essential fatty acid supplement and we have one available in the office for you.
 If you buy your EFA supplement from a health food store check that it has been tested for mercury and other contaminants.

 These also help lower blood cholesterol levels.
-You can find them in olives, olive oil, avocados and canola oil.
+You can find them in olives, olive oil, avocados, and canola oil.
 They are a healthy choice and should be eaten in moderation.
 So here are our recommendations for our patients who are trying to have a baby:

 - Special attention should be paid to essential fatty acids and you should consider taking a supplement that contains omega 3 and omega 6 from a reputable company.